 Try not to worry too much.
 Instead, do your best to focus on how resilient your kids are.
 Have they learned something new?
 Have they built new skills?
 Focus primarily on their mental health, not their academic growth.
 They may end up with extra resilience, independence and empathy because they lived through a pandemic — all skills that will serve them well as adults.

-During this school year unlike any other, try to encourage and support your kids rather than punish them for missing assignments or poor grades.
+Try to encourage and support your kids rather than punish them for missing assignments or poor grades.
 Don’t forget to give your kids lots of praise for adapting to changes.

 What about the parents?